stumpner/wallride-docs/docs/guide.md

 1. HTML

-WallRide template engine is thymeleaf.
+WallRide's template engine is thymeleaf.
 If you extend it, please refer to [Thymeleaf documentation](http://www.thymeleaf.org/documentation.html) as well.

 | URL                           |      outline                                           |  directory path        |
 |-------------------------------|--------------------------------------------------------|------------------------|